Compressed data structures for Heegaard splittings: Background material

 Useful algebraic information on the 3-manifold can also be readily obtained from its Heegaard diagrams.
 Label the curves $a_1,\dots,a_g\in\alpha$ and $b_1,\dots,b_g\in \beta$ and give each of them an orientation.
 It follows from an application of the Van Kampen theorem \cite{hatcher2002algebraic, hempel20223, johnson2006notes} that we can compute a presentation $\langle x_1,\dots,x_g|r_1,\dots, r_g\rangle$ for the \emph{fundamental group} $\pi_1(M)$ by traversing the curve $b_i$ along the assumed orientation and, whenever it intersects some $a_j$, we append $x_j$ to the relation $r_i$ if the index of the intersection is positive, otherwise we append $x_j^{-1}$ to it (if $b_i$ does not intersect $\alpha$, $r_i$ is just the trivial relation).

-Now, recall that the \textit{first (integral) homology group of} $M$, $H_1(M)$, is isomorphic to the abelianization of $\pi_1(M)$ \cite{hatcher2002algebraic}.
-We may therefore present $H_1(M)$ as where each $r'_i= x_1^{k_i^1}\dots x_g^{k_i^g}$ can be computed by commuting the generators $x_j$ in the relations $r_i$.
+Because the \textit{first (integral) homology group of} $M$, $H_1(M)$, is the abelianization of $\pi_1(M)$ \cite{hatcher2002algebraic}, we can present $H_1(M)$ as $ \langle x_1,\dots,x_g| r'_1,\dots, r'_g, [x_i,x_j]\rangle$, where each $r'_i= x_1^{k_i^1}\dots x_g^{k_i^g}$ can be computed by commuting the generators $x_j$ in the relations $r_i$.
 Note that $k_i^j=\hat{i}(b_i, a_j)$ and we store this information in a $g\times g$ \textit{presentation matrix} for $H_1(M)$, $K=[k_i^j]$, whose Smith normal form carries all the necessary information about this Abelian group.
 For example, the \textit{(first) Betti number} of $M$ is given by the number of zero-rows.
 A 3-manifold with Betti number equal to zero is called a \textit{rational homology sphere}, and it will be an \textit{integral homology sphere} if the Smith form of the presentation matrix is the identity.